square/prodeng/README.md

 This will cause all hosts in GROUPNAME to start with a base named.conf configuration, and then append some extra lines to it.
 In this case, host1,2,3 will each get this named.conf.

+## Supported transformation commands

+    - INCLUDE: string

+Includes the whole file under DATADIR/raw/string.

+    - APPEND: string

+Appends the line "string" to the file.

+    - REPLACERE:
+       regex: foo
+       sub: bar

+Replaces all instances of "foo" with "bar" on all lines of the file.

+    - TRUNCATE

+Truncates the file, start from scratch.

+    - DELETERE: regex

+Deletes all lines matching regex.

+    - INCLUDELINE:
+        file: filename
+        regex: some_regex

+Includes all lines matching some_regex from DATADIR/raw/filename.
+Example: when you want to include just one line out of a passwd file.